zhaochen0110/OpenThinkIMG/README.md

 ## Features
+- **Generating Closed Charts Programmatically** (Added on 2025-01-16):
+  - We now hard-code all task instructions in models/template.py, and place the different input formats for each model in their respective files (e.g., gemini.py).

 - **Support closed-source models** (Added on 2025-01-15):
   - We implemented a tool manager to support a series of closed-source models, such as, Gemini and Chatgpt.
   - We also support evaluation with [CoCo_eval](https://cocodataset.org/#home).